 - Altered - 5 points.

 Most children will have mild croup, which can be managed at home.
-Immediate admission to hospital is required for:
+Immediate assessment in hospital is required for:

 - Moderate or severe croup, or impending respiratory failure.

 - Any suspicion of epiglottitis, bacterial tracheitis, peritonsillar abscess, retropharyngeal abscess, or laryngeal diphtheria.